terraquad/integral/README.md

 - Operators can request mod and resource packs lists from players
 - These lists are also sent automatically on join and resource reload
-- The server will log the lists to the console and to Discord (see `sendListsToDiscord` below)
+- The server will log the lists to the console and optionally to Discord
-- It will also log whenever the mod isn't installed client-side and can differentiate between Java and Bedrock/Geyser players
+- It will also log whenever the mod isn't installed client-side and can tell Java and Bedrock/Geyser players apart
 - Players will be notified when servers send list requests for the first time

 ### Drawbacks

 This mod doesn't protect your server on its own; it's possible for hackers to spoof their lists, which is why you should still use other anticheat measures.

+Another problem is that Integral only reports the mod IDs and version numbers it gets from Fabric (mods)/Minecraft (resource packs), which may have been altered by editing the metadata of a mod file.
+I plan on combatting this in the future by storing file hashes in the server modpack so modifications on the data level can be detected.

-Additionally, unlike other anticheat mods, Integral will never kick/ban players.
+Unlike other anticheat mods, Integral will never kick/ban players, that decision is left to admins.

 **Recommendation:** Install a mod which increases the chat line limit (e.g. [More Chat History](https://modrinth.com/mod/morechathistory)), since `/integral get` results may send more than